 1. Building Partials:

-Create reusable components in the partials/ directory.
+Bring into being inferior template blocks in the partials/ directory.
 For example, a header (header.hbs):

 <header>